pexels-ann-h-45017-15251149

 5

 Meetings are an inescapable part of modern working life, and leading effective meetings is a powerful leadership skill.
-When we talk to colleagues and clients about their experiences leading meetings, one of the biggest difficulties they share is keeping control of discussions amid challenging behaviors.
+Clients tell us one of the biggest meeting difficulties they have is keeping control of discussions amid challenging behaviors.

-• Learn tools to diffuse heated discussions like disagreements on next steps or passionate points of view or tangents that derail the agenda.
+• "Tools to diffuse heated discussions like disagreements on next steps, passionate points of view or tangents that derail the agenda."

-• Learn how to move the meeting in the right direction without making anyone feel unheard.
+• "Move the meeting in the right direction without making anyone feel unheard."

-To disarm difficult behaviors, read on for our three-step process that will elevate your meetings from chaotic to collaborative.
+Do those ring a bell?
+Learn to disarm difficult meeting behaviors using our three-step process that will elevate your meetings from chaotic to collaborative.

 Working for years with dynamic, growing organizations, we’ve identified five archetypes that represent some of the most common difficult meeting behaviors.
-In our live workshops, we get nods of recognition and sheepish raised hands when we share these archetypes and ask who sees themselves (and others!) in the descriptions.
+In fact, we get nods of recognition and sheepish raised hands when we ask who sees these archetypes in themselves.

 STEP TWO: Rein in unruly behavior with judicious meeting facilitation

-Most of the survey statements above reflect a desire for high-quality facilitation skills and tools, and we have facilitation guidelines that target the five archetypes.
+Most of the survey statements above reflect a desire for high-quality facilitation skills and tools.
+We have facilitation guidelines that target the five archetypes.

 For example, how do you regain control of the room with folks who interrupt and digress?
 We call this fourth archetype The Off-Tracker because they have trouble staying on topic and may dominate the conversation.
 We’ve got a three-part solution that works with anyone who tends to interrupt or dominate the discussion: